cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 .. note::
   Splitting is impossible in the following circumstances:

-  1. When this Memory object is already the minimum size permitted by the architecture (32 bytes).

-  2. When the brand of the key used to split has any subregion disable bits set.
+  1. When the brand of the key used to split has any subregion disable bits set.

-  3. When this Memory object has any children.
+  2. When this Memory object has any children.

 Call
 ####

-No data.
+- d0: split point, as a byte offset from the start of the object.
 - k1: slot key being donated

 Reply